SuperOfficeDocs/superoffice-docs/docs/en/marketing/mailing/learn/follow-up/index.md

 ---
 uid: help-en-mailings-follow-up
 title: Follow up mailings
-description: Once your mailing is sent, it is always exciting to see how well your mailing has performed.
+description: After your mailing is sent, it is always exciting to see how well your mailing has performed.
 author: SuperOffice RnD
 so.date: 02.21.2023
 keywords: Marketing